 - Three- or seven-week Summer School courses that meet only on campus.

-If you have limited flexibility, you can fulfill the requirement in just four weekends on campus.
-Choice is limited for courses with on-campus weekend components.
+If you have limited flexibility, you can typically fulfill the requirement in four intensive weekends on campus; course selection may be limited.

 International Students Who Need a Student Visa